Hello! I'm a Berlin-based artist, writer, and coder.

 or using the contact form below.

-Kit Ksen* is a Berlin-based artist, writer, and coder.
-Since November 2024, they have worked at the Processing Foundation.
-They are currently engineering manager for Open Source Software (OSS) projects, and lead for the p5.js project.
-Over the past two decades, Kit has done code work: as a systems integrator, web developer, software engineer, data analyst, or university lecturer in computer science.
+Kit Ksen* holds an MSci (2014) and PhD (2016) in Computer Science and Engineering from the University of Washington (Seattle), and they are working on a second Master's at the Hertie School of Governance (Berlin).
+Over the past two decades, they have done code work: as a systems integrator, web developer, software engineer, data analyst, or university lecturer in computer science.
+Since 2024, they work part-time as a maintainer of the p5.js library and Engineering Manager / p5.js Project Lead at Processing Foundation.
 Alongside technical work, they have maintained a research practice combining image making, lecture-performance, and experimental pedagogy.

-Born in Ukraine, and having lived both in the US and in Germany, Kit speaks three languages fluently, and two more as a learner.
-They hold a MSci (2014) and PhD (2016) in Computer Science and Engineering from the University of Washington (Seattle), and they are working on a second Masters at the Hertie School of Governance (Berlin).
+Born in Ukraine, and having lived both in the USA and in Germany, Kit speaks three languages well, and two more as a learner.

 *child of O.Ksenchenko and O.Kuksenok